 Close to the Ohio border (Cincinnati area) in Southeast Indiana, Perfect North is not only the state’s largest ski resort but also the largest place for snow tubing in Indiana.

-Perfect North has 25 tubing lanes – that’s a LOT!
+Perfect North has 25 tubing lanes – that’s a LOT, and all those lanes make it some of the best snow tubing in Indiana!
 And a few of them are designated as super lanes where a larger group can go down together.

 Another wonderful addition to the Perfect North Snow Tubing area is the Children’s Snow Tubing area.
 Most snow tubing is for kids 4+, but this Children’s area is specifically created with younger children in mind so they can enjoy snow tubing just like the big kids!

 👉 Instead of just a day trip to snow tube at Perfect North, why not book a room in nearby Cincinnati and make a weekend of it?
 Cincinnati is a wonderful city with TONS of museums, restaurants, shopping, and more!